sbmlteam/moccasin/README.md

 🏁 Recent news and activities
 ------------------------------

 _May 2018_: Release 1.2.0 includes a fix for a critical performance bug caused by a change to the API in PyParsing, with the consequence that MOCCASIN should run an order of magnitude faster than the last release.
-Additional changes include improvements to the installation instructions, improved diagnostics in the GUI interface, and some bug fixes.
+Additional changes include several important bug fixes, improvements to the installation instructions, and improved diagnostics in the GUI interface.
+Please see the [NEWS.md](NEWS.md) file for more details.

 Table of Contents
 -----------------